comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 Your exit ticket for this week's studio is to:

 1. Show your legend that you have created a private repository named using the format: `[Day]_[Time]_Team_[XY]`, containing your team values file.

 1. Show your legend your README.md where you have added the following for each team member: Name, UQ student number, Github username, and UQ email address.

 1. Each team member show their cloned copy of the most recent repository, including the branch with their interviews that has been merged.

-1. Get feedback from your legend the hypotheses and questions that you have come up with for your project, and act on it.
+1. Get feedback from your legend on the hypotheses and questions that you have come up with for your project, and act on it.